ga-wdi-remote/js-dom-hw-progress-bars/README.md

 #### The Final Countdown

-  Once the countdown clock reaches the last ten seconds, the numbers on the numerical display should turn red and begin to get larger and larger (5px at a time) as the timer gets closer to zero.
+  Once the countdown clock reaches the last ten seconds, the numbers on the numerical display should turn red and begin to get larger and larger (5% at a time) as the timer gets closer to zero.

+  > Hint: Look up the default font size for H2

 ## Submitting Your Work